 No. Participation is voluntary.
 If you don’t choose a supplier, one of three Standard Choice Offer (SCO) suppliers will supply your gas at the SCO price.

 The SCO price reflects the monthly settlement price* for natural gas plus a retail price adjustment of $0.105 per one hundred cubic feet (CCF).
 For example: If the July month-end settlement price for natural gas is $0.43 - when you include the adder of $0.105, the total SCO supplier rate for August is then $0.535 per CCF.
 The retail price adjustment (the adder) was determined in a competitive auction.
 The monthly natural gas settlement price will vary month-to-month with changes in supply and demand and other market conditions.
 As such, the SCO price is a variable price and will change each month as the gas market fluctuates.
-The three SCO suppliers are: Direct Energy, DTE Energy Supply and Hess Corporation.
+The five SCO suppliers are: DTE Energy Supply, IGS Energy, Volunteer Energy Services, Constellation Energy Gas Choice and North American Power and Gas.
 Regardless of the name of the supplier listed with the SCO line item, all suppliers’ monthly SCO prices are the same.
 Therefore, if a friend or neighbor is being served by an SCO supplier but a different supplier is listed, you both are still paying the same monthly SCO price for your natural gas.

 * The month-end settlement price is determined by the New York Mercantile Exchange (NYMEX), a commodity futures exchange in which natural gas is bought and sold on a daily basis.